JeffBarney/MSAI-GenAi/text-project/README.md

 Mina just finished her last show and is scrolling through a long list of K-Dramas.
 She doesn’t want spoilers but wishes she had a quick sense of whether a show is romantic, sad, or slow-paced.
 With **K-Drama Browser**, she can skim brief, tone-aware summaries to find her next pick.

 ### Persona 2: Daniel – The Content Curator
-Daniel runs a K-Drama recommendation blog.
+Daniel runs a K-Drama blog.
 He needs concise blurbs for each show but doesn’t have time to write them all.
 With **K-Drama Browser**, he can generate summaries based on real user sentiment and fine-tune them for his posts.

 ### Unmet Customer Needs
 - Users want faster ways to assess tone and content of dramas without reading dozens of reviews.